 With traditional hardwoods that have to be refinished every ten years, a thicker plank can be refinished more times, and this can be a major factor in the longevity of a floor.
 However, thickness doesn’t provide much of an advantage with bamboo flooring, which only has to be refinished every 50 years in normal residential conditions (Read more about bamboo flooring advantages).

-Thicker planks also offer greater resistance to impacts when objects are dropped and thicker planks can also be refinished, much like classic hardwood floors.
-Because of the thickness they can stand to be sanded down and refinished which means your floors will last for many more years than floors made from thinner planks.
+Thicker planks don’t offer increased resistance to impacts when objects are dropped, much like classic hardwood floors.
+However, they can be sanded down and refinished more often because of their thickness, which means your floors will last for many more years than floors made from thinner planks.

-Thinner planks are easier to cut and you can use a variety of tools to do it such as a rotary cutting tool or a handheld cutting tool.
-Because cutting is easier – thinner planks offer the installer more decorative options as far as designing the layout.
+Thinner planks are easier to carry and cut, and you can use a variety of tools to do it, such as a rotary cutting tool or a handheld cutting tool.
+Because cutting is easier, thinner planks offer the installer more decorative options to design the layout.

-As you can see, both thin and thick bamboo flooring planks have their pros and cons and either one may work well in your home.
-The most important things to consider when selecting planks thickness are your subfloor and your budget.
+As you can see, both thin and thick flooring planks have their pros and cons, and either one may work well in your home.
+The most important things to consider when selecting planks thickness are your sub-floor and your budget.

 If you would like to receive some free samples of the incredibly high-quality bamboo and eucalyptus flooring Ambient offers, click on the box below.
 If you still have questions, call (866) 710-7070 to speak to one of our bamboo flooring professionals.